vineshsridhar/Computer-Music-Archaeology/README.md

 	#CHORDTONES	A	9,1,4
 	|
 	|
-In ENP, we have also implemented a `#SHARPKEY` statement that takes a 0 or 1, depending on whether the key of the song uses mostly sharps or flats.
+In ENP, we have also implemented a `#SHARPKEY` statement that takes a 1 or a 0, depending on whether the key of the song uses mostly sharps or flats.
 This produces a nicer lilypond output for songs in flat keys.

 Here is what the program output when provided with the chordfile: